Your Guide to Setting Up Your Password Policy in Office 365

 2. Password complexity.
 Office 365 must have strong passwords that include a mix of only allowed characters such as lowercase and uppercase letters (a-z, A-Z), base numbers (0-9), and allowed symbols (such as ! @,#,_,- #, $, %, ^, &, *, etc. The Office 365 password policy disallows characters such as spaces and Unicode characters, i.e.!, ¥, Ą, Ə, ɖ, o̕, Љ, Ԁ, Ա, ؟, ܀, ހ, ߄.

 3. Password expiry duration.
 By default, an organization's Office 365 passwords are set never to expire.
-However, admins have the option to set whether a password expires and the number of days until a password expires—the default is 90 days, but that can be changed.
+However, admins have the option to set whether a password expires and the number of days until a password expires—the default was 60 days, but that can be changed.
+Microsoft will prompt you to reset your password at the required time.

 Examples of valid, strong Microsoft 365 passwords are: